Siva-Angell/Yumi/README.md

 ## Docs
 Go to [here](https://github.com/YumiBot/Yumi/wiki) for some docs.

+## Installation
+[@AnAuguseh](https://github.com/AnAuguseh) doesn't recommend of Installing Yumi for reasons...

+> IF YOU FUCK UP, DO NOT COMPLAIN, THAT'S YOUR FUCKING PROBLEM.

+Installation Docs will be soon

 ## License
 Yumi is a open source project, so she has the Apache 2.0 license!
 Click [here](https://github.com/YumiBot/Yumi/blob/master/LICENSE) to see the full license! <3